-An important element is information exchange.
+An important element of export control regimes is information exchange.
 Participating states agree to exchange general information on risks associated with transfers of conventional arms and dual-use goods and technologies in order to consider, where necessary, the scope for coordinating national control policies to combat these risks.

 Participating states agree to notify other members of denials, to ensure that other like-minded countries involved in the regimes do not allow similar exports to take place.

 These international treaties, conventions and regimes underpin Australia's export controls which serve our broad national interests and contribute to the global effort aimed at reducing the risk of arms proliferation.

 Key Government Agencies